dearsi-mocha/cloudsauce/_posts/2017-08-21-integrating-dotnetcore-app-into-iot-edge-v1.markdown

 }
 ```

 Thus far we have outlined steps for a mock application.
-We actually built a dotnet core app that had exposed REST endpoints, a websocket implementation (for nice push notifications on the front end) AND integration into IotHub for just-in-time device creation and message simulation.
+We actually built a dotnetcore app that had exposed REST endpoints, a websocket implementation (for nice push notifications on the front end) AND integration into IotHub for just-in-time device creation and message simulation.

 To learn more about device management and how you can bring it to your app with practical examples checkout [this blog post](http://katngov.com/2017/08/24/iot-device-management-web-app/)!